The derivation of the synchronous equivalent of the chip asynchronous model

 In order to model this system in terms of our original formulation for

-the bit synchronous case, we must redefine as a summation
+the bit synchronous case, we must redefine

 of weighted versions of